 - Extra Heavy Guitar Picks: 1.20mm+

 *Thickness range and rating may vary slightly among different manufacturers.

 If you look hard enough, you will find everything from a ‘shark-fin’ guitar pick to a ‘Pick of Destiny’.
 The stranger the shape, the sharper the decline in functionality.
-As a beginner, I would recommend you stick to a standard shape until you get a hang of strumming and note playing.
+As a beginner, I would recommend you stick to a standard shape until you get the hang of strumming and note-playing.

 The standard shape has two variations – a curved tip and a pointed tip.
-The pointed tip is better for solo playing and the curved tip allows the pick to glide across the strings in a smoother fashion when you are strumming.
+The pointed tip is better for solo playing, and the curved tip allows the pick to glide across the strings more smoothly when you are strumming.
 Each type can do a decent job on the whole, but as you progress, you will favor one over the other based on the musical context you find yourself in.

 Picking guitar picks for you to play licks might sound picky or persnickety, but guitar picks are an inconspicuous element in the feel and comfort of guitar playing.
 We hope this guide helped you ‘pick up’ the salient aspects of plectra and inspired you to load up with a box full of essential (and a few ornamental) picks.
 After all, having a functional pick for the stage is one thing, but bragging about an exotic handcrafted sandalwood pick in the green room is another.